Russia's war on Ukraine latest news: Putin has no regrets | Law-Order

 Russia's war on Ukraine latest news: Putin has no regrets

-* Ukraine has boosted its forces in the northern region near Belarus to counter any possible renewed Russian attack across the border, Ukraine's General Staff said. * The Ukrainian military said that around two dozen Iranian-made "Shahed-136" drones had targeted the south of the country after taking off from Crimea.
+Russian President Vladimir Putin is showing no regrets for the war against neighbour Ukraine, insisting it is going to plan and playing down any nuclear standoff with the West.
+CONFLICT * Chechen leader Ramzan Kadyrov, a close ally of Russian President Vladimir Putin, said 23 of his soldiers were killed and another 58 wounded in a Ukrainian artillery attack this week.

-Russian President Vladimir Putin is showing no regretsfor the war against neighbour Ukraine, insisting it is going to plan and playing down any nuclear standoff with the West.
+Russian President Vladimir Putin is showing no regrets for the war against neighbour Ukraine, insisting it is going to plan and playing down any nuclear standoff with the West.
+DIPLOMACY

+* U.S. President Joe Biden expressed skepticism about Putin's comment that he had no intention of using a nuclear weapon in Ukraine.
+"If he has no intention, why does he keep talking about it?," Biden said in an interview with NewsNation.
 CONFLICT

 * Russia will retaliate if its state and citizens' assets are confiscated by the European Union, the Foreign Ministry said.
 QUOTES